 Which Foods Provide B Vitamins On a Vegan Diet

-If you are looking for the best foods to eat that are high in B vitamins3, you are in luck!
-There are plenty of interesting and delicious foods that provide B vitamins for people who are interested in maintaining a vegetarian diet.
+If you are looking for the best foods to eat that are high in B vitamins3, you're in luck!
+There are plenty of interesting and delicious foods that provide B vitamins for those on a vegetarian diet.
+Here are a few:

 1. Avocados: High in potassium and fiber, avocados provide vitamin B3, vitamin B5, and vitamin B7.